Kevin-CodeCrew/coding_concepts_dotnet_sprint_3/intro_mvc.md

 ASP.NET Core MVC provides a patterns-based way to build dynamic websites that enables a clean separation of concerns.
 It gives you full control over markup, supports TDD-friendly development and uses the latest web standards.

+## Creating a Barebones MVC Starter Application
+Depending on the IDE you are using, you may have multiple menu options for generating a new MVC application.
+Here we will stick to using the Command Line Interface (CLI) which can be used with any environment.

+`dotnet new mvc`

+Will create a barebones .NET MVC web application.

 ### General Resources
 - [ASP.NET MVC Pattern](https://dotnet.microsoft.com/apps/aspnet/mvc)